Key Takeaways

 SSL certificates are important for several reasons:

 SEO benefits: Search engines like Google prioritize websites with SSL certificates in their search results.
-Having an SSL certificate can therefore improve your website’s visibility and ranking in search results.
+Having an SSL certificate can therefore improve your website’s visibility and ranking.
+Google has publicly stated that HTTPS is a ranking signal.

 Customer trust: When users see a padlock icon or “https://” in the address bar, they feel more comfortable staying on your website.
-SSL certificates signal that you take security seriously and protect your users’ data.
+SSL certificates signal that you take security seriously.
+Modern browsers now actively warn users when they visit non-HTTPS sites, which can scare away potential customers.

 Structured data (Schema markup)

-Structured data, also known as “schema markup,” is a type of metadata that is added to the HTML code of a web page to help search engines like Google and Bing better understand the content of the web page.
-It is used to define different elements on your website so that Google better understands the content, such as products, reviews, events, and organization type.
+Structured data, also known as “schema markup,” is a type of metadata that is added to the HTML code of a web page to help search engines like Google and Bing better understand the content.
+It is used to define different elements on your website so that Google understands the content, such as products, reviews, events, and organization type.

-Adding structured data to a website helps search engines understand the relationships between different data elements, making it easier for them to index and display the data in search results in a more relevant and visually appealing way.
+Adding structured data helps search engines understand the relationships between different data elements, making it easier for them to index and display the data in search results in a more relevant and visually appealing way.
+Think of it as speaking Google’s language directly instead of making them guess what your content means.

 The benefits of structured data for SEO:

-- Improved visibility: By giving search engines a better understanding of the content on a website, structured data increases the chance of the page appearing in special search results such as Featured Snippets or Knowledge Graphs.
+- Improved visibility: By giving search engines a better understanding of the content, structured data increases the chance of the page appearing in special search results such as Featured Snippets or Knowledge Graphs.
+For example, if you use recipe schema, your recipe might appear with rating stars directly in search results.

-- Better understanding of content: Structured data helps search engines better understand the structure and content of the page, increasing the chance of pages ranking for the right keywords or terms.
+- Better understanding of content: Structured data helps search engines understand the structure of the page, increasing the chance of ranking for the right keywords.
+This is especially important as search becomes more semantic and context-aware.

-- Preparing for the future: As search engines become more advanced and use AI and semantic analysis, structured data will play an important role in providing the necessary context and understanding of content.
+- Preparing for the future: As search engines become more advanced and use AI and semantic analysis, structured data will play an important role in providing necessary context.
+Voice search and AI assistants rely heavily on structured data to provide accurate answers.

 OnPage SEO techniques for beginners

-Before we go any further: kudos to you for joining us yet.
-Granted, most people don’t find technical SEO very exciting, but it’s super important to have the foundation, the basics, in place before building with content.
+Kudos to you for staying with us this far.
+While technical SEO isn’t always exciting, it’s super important to have your foundation in place before building with content.

 Choose the right keywords